toniz/gudp/README.md

 * Security, business layer will not be exposed to the data source.
 Through the replacement of parameters to achieve data query, a good defense SQL injection.
 * Supports DB fragmentation.
 * Support multi-database transaction commit.

+**Cons:** GUDP In order to make the caller more easily obtain the data, GUDP fetches the data from the database and encapsulates it into a structure easily accessible by the business layer.
+Performance will be consumed.
+However, if the general business layer uses a database, the amount of data will not be large,  Therefore, the delay of a few milliseconds of query has little impact on service access.
+If there are many query result sets, for example, if a statistical program needs to query and output 1 million data, GUDP is not suitable.

 ### REDIS:
 * Easy to use.